xbezdick/tripleo-quickstart-extras/roles/undercloud-deploy/README.md

   downloaded ansible configs and processed heat templates for heat installer
 - `undercloud_undercloud_cleanup`: <null> -- controls tear down of the processed heat templates in the output directory for heat installer
+- `download_undercloud_templates_rpm`: if set to true, allow the user to download a tripleo-heat-templates rpm package from a url defined by the variable `tht_rpm_url`
+- `undercloud_templates_path`: location of undercloud templates, by default undefined

 Role Network Variables
 ----------------------